nortikin/sverchok/docs/nodes/modifier_change/transform_select.rst

 Functionality
 -------------

-This node splits the vertex data in two groups, applies one different matrix to each group and joins it again This node is useful mainly when other node generates ngons, especially not-convex ones.
+This node splits the vertex data in two groups, applies one different matrix to each group and joins it again.
+It would work as a standard transformation of the selected geometry when working on "Edit Mode".

 Inputs
 ------